mikethemadkiwi/MIAV/README.md

     ( If reason is Blank, Defaultkick from SQL settings table will be used )
 -- mv2 ban USERID: Bans the specified user { /mv2 kick USERID REASON }
     ( If reason is Blank, Defaultkick from SQL settings table will be used )
+-- mv2 unban : Loads the ban interface, allowing a user to be searched and unbanned.
 -- mv2 report : Creates a report that admins and mods can respond to.
 -- mv2 ticket : Create and update msgs to and from admin in the ingame ticketing system.
 -- mv2 wluser 0-500: Alters the user's whitelist access level in the database by the specified amount.